26th Nursing Network on Violence Against Women International Conference

 Plan

 In this workshop, participants will be introduced to the step-by-step process of Group Concept Mapping (GCM) and how it can be useful to advocates, program planners, evaluators and researcher who want to generate, organize and present ideas that reflect the collective thinking of diverse participants.
-Participants will design a GCM project - rom brainstorming and idea refinement to data visualization and interpretation, using groupwisdom™ software.
+Participants will design a GCM project - from brainstorming and idea refinement to data visualization and interpretation, using groupwisdom™ software.
 The session will consider the method's relevance for survivor-centered GBV research, including ethical and practical considerations.
 Attendees will leave with a working knowledge of GCM, examples of its application in real-world GBV projects, and resources to design and implement their own GCM initiatives.
 No quantitative research background is required, and all participants will receive a comprehensive GCM workbook and additional tools.

 Frequently Asked Questions